elenabarry/emojional/README.md

 * magic	🔮	True
 * mysterious	🔮	True

-To achieve this I created a change dataset format script which also shuffles the data.
+To achieve this we created a change dataset format script which also shuffles the data.

 ### Negative Sampling